SipuhaG/SipuhaG/README.md

 You can click the Preview link to take a look at your changes.
 --->

-This is my first visit of public forum so please don't throw tomatoes xD
+This is my first visit so please don't throw tomatoes xD